-If you resign or retire from the Catholic Schools sector, you will remain with NGS Super.
+If you resign or retire from your current employer, you will remain with NGS Super.
 Your benefit will transfer to the NGS Super Industry Fund which is an accumulation-style fund.

-If you are retiring, you also have the option of transferring to an NGS Super account-based pension.
+If you are retiring, you also have the option of transferring to an NGS Super Income Stream account-based pension.

-You can obtain information on either of these products by visiting www.ngssuper.com.au and view or download a copy of the Product Disclosure Statement - Member Guide and the Product Disclosure Statement - Pension Guide.
+You can obtain information on either of these products by visiting www.ngssuper. com.au and view or download a copy of the Product Disclosure Statement - Member Guide and the Product Disclosure Statement - Income Stream Guide.